ventolab/CellphoneDB/README.md

 ### Query results

 CellPhoneDB results can be queried by making use of the `search_analysis_results` method.
-This method requires two of the files generated by CellPhoneDB; `significant_means` and  `deconvoluted`.
+This method requires two of the files generated by CellPhoneDB; `significant_means` and  `deconvoluted` optionally `interaction_scores` can be used too.

 Through this method, users can specify the cell pairs of interest and both; the genes `query_genes` participating in the interaction and/or the name of the interaction itself `query_interactions`.
 This method will search for significant/relevant interactions in which any cell specified in `query_cell_types_1` is found to any cell specified in `query_cell_types_2`.
 Cell pairs within any of these two lists will not be queried, that is to say, no interaction between cells A and B or C and D will be queried.